DragosTana/ml_homework/README.md

 ## Homework 2: Kernel density estimation and kernel regression

 The objective of this homeowork was to understand the porpouse of the kernel methods and prepair a presentation on an interesting aspect.
 The presentation can focus on theory, applications, computation or simulation.
-My attention was focused on [kernel regression](https://en.wikipedia.org/wiki/Kernel_regression) and its naive implementation
+My attention was focused on [kernel regression](https://en.wikipedia.org/wiki/Kernel_regression) and its naive implementation.

+**The kernel regression implemented is compatible with the scikit-learn framework.** This means it can used, like any other regressor of scikit-learn, in its grid search and cross validation functions.